eavc/ash_authentication/documentation/tutorials/stytch.md

 - Audience validation: Tokens issued by Stytch include an `aud` claim.
 Ensure `trusted_audiences` contains the same `resource_indicator` value (you'll see a compile-time warning if it does not).
 At runtime the Assent verifier will reject tokens whose `aud` is not in that list, so keep it in sync with the PRM document.

+- Validate access tokens: Stytch does not expose an introspection endpoint.
+Your MCP server must fetch Stytch's JWKS and validate JWT signatures and claims locally (e.g. with `Joken`).
+Verify `aud`, `iss`, `exp`, and ensure the `resource_indicator` matches before authorizing tool access.

-- Discovery: Stytch publishes OAuth 2.1 Authorization Server metadata at `/.well-known/oauth-authorization-server` (not `/.well-known/openid-configuration`).
-The Stytch strategy defaults to this path and Assent uses the needed fields from that document.
+- Discovery: Stytch serves both the OAuth 2.1 Authorization Server metadata (`/.well-known/oauth-authorization-server`) and the OIDC discovery document (`/.well-known/openid-configuration`).
+The strategy defaults to the OIDC endpoint so Assent can reach the `userinfo` endpoint automatically.

 Example PRM payload your MCP server might expose: